Chart Color Schemes

 An assessment of population growth drivers in Kalamunda reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimates, AreaSearch uses ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Based on aggregated SA2-level projections, the suburb is expected to expand by 999 persons to 2041, reflecting an increase of 10.9% over the 17-year period.
+AreaSearch's projections for the Kalamunda statistical area (Lv2) are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) to estimate post-2032 growth.
+Looking ahead, demographic trends suggest an above median population growth for national statistical areas.
+By 2041, the Kalamunda (SA2) is projected to expand by 1,002 persons, reflecting a gain of 9.6% over the 17-year period.

 Frequently Asked Questions - Population